aws-samples/aws-modernization-with-corestack/README.md

-# AWSWorkshop.io Workshop - Puppet
+# AWSWorkshop.io Workshop - CoreStack

 This is the repository to generate the AWS/Puppet Workshop from and execute with Hugo.